Cell structure formation in a two-dimensional density-based dislocation dynamics model

-In the spirit of defining a minimal model, we neglect dislocation reactions (which are anyway not expected to occur for energetic reasons), dislocation multiplication and annihilation.
+In the spirit of defining a minimal model, we neglect dislocation reactions (which anyway, for energetic reasons, are not expected to yield stable products), dislocation multiplication and annihilation.
 The dislocation densities are thus conserved quantities which obey the continuity equations

 The dislocation velocities for these four types of dislocations are assumed to be linearly proportional to respective, effective shear stresses ${\cal T}_{i}^{s}$ where the index $i \in \{1,2\}$ distinguishes the two slip systems and $s \in \{-1,1\}$ distinguishes the two signs of the dislocations: